b-lev/Python-Setup/README.md

 ```

-For example, here's how they look merged for me.
+Here's how the new lines look for me when  merged.
 Note that here my python executable is just "py".
 Yours may be different.
 And my copy of isort.exe is in a really deep path.
 Not unexpected, but deep.
 ```
 {
     "python.formatting.provider": "black",